 - Were granted an extension to the accreditation status with special conditions

-- Are registered for the Practice Incentives Program (PIP) for more than 12 months.
+- Have been registered for the Practice Incentives Program (PIP) for more than 12 months.

-Your assessment should be scheduled at least four months before the revised accreditation expiry date.
+Your on-site assessment should be scheduled at least four months before the revised accreditation expiry date.

 What happens if the risk level of my general practice changes during the remediation period?

 The remediation period usually involves a review of documentation via a desktop assessment.
-General practices that can demonstrate they meet all of the requirements of the standards via a desktop assessment can be awarded accreditation.
+General practices that can demonstrate they meet all of the requirements of the standards via a desktop assessment can continue with the assessment process.

-General practices will not be disadvantaged because of COVID-19, if the risk level of a general practice changes and an on-site assessment is required, the remediation period will be extended until the risk has reduced.
-The Commission will work with regulators, accrediting agencies and the practice to identify and manage instances where a review of the remediation period may be required.
+General practices will not be disadvantaged because of COVID-19, if the risk level of a general practice changes and an on-site assessment is required, the remediation period will be maintained until the risk has reduced.
+The Commission works with regulators, accrediting agencies and practices to identify and manage instances where a review of the remediation period may be required.

 What if my practice is registered for accreditation and participating in the Practice Incentives Program (PIP) or Workforce Incentive Program (WIP) – Practice Stream?

-General practices that have had their registration for accreditation status maintained and were approved for the PIP or WIP – Practice Stream more than 12 months ago are to have their on-site assessment as soon as practical following the resumption of assessments.
+General practices that have had their registration for accreditation status approved for the PIP or WIP – Practice Stream more than 12 months ago are to have their on-site assessment as soon as practical.

 General practices located in an area not assessed as low risk for the transmission of COVID-19 will continue to have their registered for accreditation status maintained until it is safe for an on-site assessment to be conducted.

-Contact your accrediting agency for more information about your practice’s on-site accreditation assessment.
+Contact your contracted accrediting agency and Services Australia for more information.

-Can I submit a new application for the Practice Incentives Program (PIP) or Workforce Incentive Program (WIP) – Practice Stream during this period?
+Can I submit a new application for the Practice Incentives Program (PIP) or Workforce Incentive Program (WIP) – Practice Stream?